ibm-cloudintegration/messaging-pot/docs/pages/pots/mq-appliance/mq_appl_pot_lab3.md

 6. There is an Apply button at both the bottom of the page and the top.
 Click **Apply** at the top of the page to apply the change.

-7. Click **System Settings** again.
-This (or clicking on any other option) forces the interface to recognize the need to save the changes there were made.
+7. Actually saving changes is a two step process.
+A yellow box appears at the top of the screen, warning you to save the changes (changes are not actually saved to the system until this is done).
 Click **Review changes** to see a window detailing the changes that will be made.
+(If the box is not shown, simply click **System Settings** again or click on any other option, which forces the interface to recognize the need to save the changes there were made.)

     ![](./images/pots/mq-appliance/lab3/image195.png)